carbon-nexus/artillery-plugin-emitter/README.md

       loggingLevel: silly
       broker: sns
       vendor: aws
+      type: stress
       sns:
         arn: arn:aws:sns:us-east-1:1234567890:artillery-test
 ```

+> Note: Adding a config `type` key will change the event emitted to be `<artillery-event>.<type>`.
+For example, when doing a stress type, the done event will now emit `done.stress` to external brokers.

 ### AWS Setup
 For AWS Setup, the below environment variables need to be configured: